What we know about missing Titanic tourist submarine

 Former British Navy Rear Admiral Chris Parry told Sky News that the OceanGate Expeditions vessel could have fallen foul of a “catastrophic failure” or even have become tangled up in the debris of the famed shipwreck.

-“There’s an optimistic option and that’s that it’s either lost an umbilical communication with the surface or indeed there’s been a malfunction and the submarine continues to operate but obviously out of contact with its mother ship,” he said.
+“There’s an optimistic option and that’s that it’s either lost an umbilical communication with the surface or indeed there’s been a malfunction and the submarine continues to operate but obviously out of contact with its mother ship,” Mr Parry said.

-“The answer is we don’t know just yet.
-What we do know of course is the wreck site is off the grand banks, it’s a long way from anywhere and the nearest rescue facility will be on the East Coast of the United States.”

-On Sunday, OceanGate Expeditions alerted the US Coast Guard that the sub was overdue and a huge search and rescue operation was launched.
+OceanGate Expeditions alerted the US Coast Guard around 6.40pm ADT after the missing sub after failed to surface and its expected time, 4pm ADT.

 Where did it go missing?

-The Coast Guard said it was searching in water depth of “roughly 13,000 feet”.
+The US Coast Guard said it was searching in water depth of “roughly 13,000 feet”.

-Rear Admiral John Mauger told a press conference in Boston on Monday afternoon that it is “a remote area and it is a challenge to conduct a search in that remote area”.

-“But we are deploying all available assets to make sure we can locate the craft and rescue the people on board,” he said.
+In a press conference on Monday (19 June), Rear Admiral John Mauger said the area the submersible went missing is “remote” which makes the search challenging.
+Combined with the fact that the sub could be on the surface of the ocean or underneath makes for a challenging operation.

 OceanGate said in a statement: “Our entire focus is on the crewmembers in the submersible and their families”.